2017-2018 Care N’ Share Program

 Food for Thought does so much, including providing 670 weekend food bags to school children every week, sponsoring a weekly farmer’s market, growing community gardens, holding workshops on food prep and gardening, managing a seed library, and so much more.
 You can check out all their projects on their website, wyomingfoodforthoughtproject.org.
 With so much going on, they have a virtually limitless number of opportunities for volunteers to help out.
 How does volunteering work?
 According to director Jamie Purcell, you let them know when you have time, and they find you something to do!

-- Every Sunday: bring cans of soup each Sunday to help restock the pantry shelves, share “Fun Facts”
+- Every Sunday: bring cans of soup each Sunday to help restock the pantry shelves.
+We’ll also share “Fun Facts” about Food for Thought.

 This last few months UU Casper has assisted many local non-profits, like: